Artwork for Richard Gilbert

 The Sacred Oak

-My practice is based around painting and drawing.
-It has been supplemented by teaching, running workshops based on drawing trees and the Big Draw such as 'A Journey through Herefordshire' at Hereford Museum and Art Gallery in October 2019.
+My practice is based around painting, watercolour and drawing following an earlier period exploring sculpture.
+It has been supplemented by teaching, running workshops based on drawing trees and community engagement activities such as the Big Draw, for example, creating large scale countywide drawing with 'A Journey through Herefordshire' at Hereford Museum and Art Gallery in October 2019.

-I studied for an MA at Chelsea School of Art and an MFA at the School of the Art Institute of Chicago.
-I have had solo exhibitions in Hereford, the Midlands and London and contributed towards group shows in the United Kingdom and Europe.
-I have work in public and private collections in the UK and abroad.
+Following undergraduate study at Falmouth and Wimbledon Art Schools, I studied for an MA at Chelsea School of Art and an MFA at the School of the Art Institute of Chicago.
+I have had exhibitions in Hereford, the Midlands and London and contributed towards group shows in the UK and Europe.
+I have work in public and private collections here and abroad.

-'Common Ground' A journey into Herefordshire.
-Hereford Museum and and Art Gallery.
-September 2019
+'Common Ground' - A journey into Herefordshire.
+Hereford Museum and Art Gallery, September 2019